RaisanenMarkus/csharp/docs/part4/index.md

 # Part 4 - Object Oriented Programming

-The main theme of Part 4 is object oriented programming.
+The main theme of Part 4 is Object Oriented Programming.
 This is a key concept in C# programming.

 Understanding what are objects, making your own classes and using them in programming is essential software development skills.